therealozp/class-notes/comp arch/assembly.md

 - `srli` shifts right, filling with 0s, meaning dividing with $2^{i}$

 ### conditional operations
-branch to a labeled instruction if a condition is true. otherwise, continue sequentially. branch instructions **is the most complicated instruction** the CPU will have to deal with, with second-most being the `log` operation.
+branch to a labeled instruction if a condition is true. otherwise, continue sequentially. branch instructions **is the most complicated instruction** the CPU will have to deal with, with second-most being the `load` operation.

 works by interrupting the flow of the program, calculates the address of the target branch, and push the address to the program counter to run.
 ### loop operations